Dinah Washington: Solo recordings and hits

-In 1959, she had her first top ten pop hit, with a version of "What a Diff'rence a Day Made", which made Number 4 on the US pop chart.
+In 1959, she had her first top ten pop hit, with a version of "What a Diff'rence a Day Makes", which made Number 4 on the US pop chart.
 Her band at that time included arranger and conductor Belford Hendricks, with Kenny Burrell (guitar), Joe Zawinul (piano), and Panama Francis (drums).
 She followed it up with a version of Irving Gordon's "Unforgettable", and then two highly successful duets in 1960 with Brook Benton, "Baby (You've Got What It Takes)" (No. 5 Pop, No. 1 R&B) and "A Rockin' Good Way (To Mess Around and Fall in Love)" (No. 7 Pop, No. 1 R&B).
 Her last big hit was "September in the Rain" in 1961 (No. 23 Pop, No. 5 R&B).

 Washington notably performed two numbers in the dirty blues genre.
 The songs were "Long John Blues" about her dentist, with lyrics like "He took out his trusty drill.
 Told me to open wide.
 He said he wouldn't hurt me, but he filled my whole inside."
 She also recorded a song called "Big Long Slidin' Thing", supposedly about a trombonist.